-The UNE College of Osteopathic Medicine will be celebrating its 24th annual White Coat Ceremony, honoring the class of 2024 in 2020.
-Tickets will be required.
+The UNE College of Osteopathic Medicine will be celebrating its 24th annual White Coat Ceremony, honoring the class of 2024, on Saturday, August 29, 2020, at Merrill Auditorium.
+Doors open at 2 PM, and the ceremony will commence at 2:30 p.m.
+All attendees must have a ticket to attend the ceremony.

 Students and their families will receive an invitation by mail for this event.